-Poland: Abortion 'revolution' means end of old order
+[Feature] Poland: Abortion 'revolution' means end of old order

 "These protests are very difficult for political parties to address, mostly due to conservatism and generational issues", Wrocław University's Mrozowicki said.

-The Koalicja Obywatelska (Civic Coalition), the second largest political party, has backed the protests but has not openly declared the support for OSK demands.
+The Koalicja Obywatelska (Civic Coalition), the second largest political party, has backed the protests, but has not openly declared support for OSK demands.

-"We have not taken a position on this matter, we want to start a serious public debate on abortion and hear all voices - this is the matter of Polish families, whose voice is most important for us," Danuta Jazłowiecka, a Civic Coalition senator, told EUobserver.
+"We have not taken a position on this matter, we want to start a serious public debate on abortion and hear all voices - this is a matter for Polish families, whose voice is the most important for us," Danuta Jazłowiecka, a Civic Coalition senator, told EUobserver.

 Her party's ratings have also been hit by the latest events.
-It lost 4 percent of support and can now count on 24 percent compared to 28 percent at the beginning of October.
+It lost 4 percent of support and can now count on 24 percent, compared to 28 percent at the beginning of October.

 The OSK is fully aware of this variety of opinions.

 "We, as OSK, will always have a very clear stance on abortion: We demand full rights for women.
-But we know that our voice is just one of many and therefore we want a wide and open debate", Lempart said.
+But we know that our voice is just one of many and, therefore, we want a wide and open debate", Lempart said.

 Who's winning?